 The 2000s were all about different locations for tattoos.
 While many of the popular designs for the 90s remained so, people began getting tattoos all over different parts of their bodies.
 For women, the lower back was a prevalent spot to have tattooed.
 Plus, Rihanna burst on the music scene, making star wave tattoos widespread.
 Other trending designs were butterflies and yin yangs.

 2010s – Creativity Rules the Day

 By the time the 2010s rolled around, tattoos were widely accepted.
-Thanks to TV shows like Ink Masters and social media, everyone began getting tattoos.
-With the internet, people could look up designs and possible tattoo locations to find exactly what they wanted.
+Thanks to TV shows such as Ink Masters and social media, most people began getting tattoos.
+With the boom of the internet, people could now look up designs and possible tattoo locations to find exactly what they wanted.

 Today, there are a lot of different tattoo trends.
-Black and white tattoos are popular, as well as watercolor.
+Black and white tattoos are popular, so are watercolor tattoos.
 Some people are even having their armpits tattooed.
 Tattooing has become a thriving art form that has attracted many talented artists, making it an ideal time to get a tattoo.